MOZGIII/sap/README.md

 # sap

-Opinionated static file server for SPAs.
+Opinionated HTTP server for hosting static files of Single Page Apps from memory with blazing fast speeds.

 ## Goals and non-goals